 IDEA Handbook Webinar Series

-Join the webinar series hosted by the IDEA Initiative on Mondays at 11am EDT during the Fall 2020 semester, starting on 9/28/2020.
+Join the webinar series hosted by the IDEA Initiative, which began in September 2020 and continues through February 2021.
 In this series the authors of the Handbook on Using Administrative Data for Research and Evidence-Based Policy will present case studies on successful administrative data partnerships and technical expertise for data access and use.
 To receive updates and webinar invitations, please sign up for the IDEA Handbook mailing list.

 IDEA Handbook webinar schedule